 Setting strategic goals enables the Group to develop a realistic roadmap and focus on results of achieving the visions.

-Setting targets requires the ESG Working Team to carefully examine the attainability of the targets which should be weighed against the Group's ambitions and goals.
+The Board will carefully examine the attainability of the targets which should be weighed against the Group's ambitions and goals.